ZcashFoundation/zebra/book/src/user/target-tier-policies.md

   - Such resources may be provided via cloud systems, via emulation, or via physical hardware.
-  - If the platform requires the use of emulation to meet any of the tier requirements, the Zebra team for those requirements must have high confidence in the accuracy of the emulation, such that discrepancies between emulation and native operation that affect test results will constitute a high-priority bug in either the emulation or the
+  - If the platform requires the use of emulation to meet any of the tier requirements, the Zebra team must have high confidence in the accuracy of the emulation, such that discrepancies between emulation and native operation that affect test results will constitute a high-priority bug in either the emulation or the